WOODLAND EXPLORERS

 What to expect

 At Collingbourne we offer a broad and balanced curriculum to develop the whole child.
-Forest School will offer the same broad range of experiences designed to develop the whole child; physically, intellectually, emotionally, socially, spiritually and morally.
+Woodland Explorers will offer the same broad range of experiences designed to develop the whole child; physically, intellectually, emotionally, socially, spiritually and morally.

 We aim to challenge and support the children to become independent resilient learners who enjoy trying out their ideas, working together with their peers to solve problems and conquer challenges.